1 fat quarter (British Plaid Red)

-You will need to draw your own stocking template.
-Your drafted template should be approx. 18.5″ from top to toe, 10.5″ from toe to heal, and 8.5″ across the top.
+For the larger stocking you will need to draw your own stocking template.
+Your drafted template should be approx. 18.5" from top to toe, 10.5" from toe to heal, and 8.5" across the top.

 Note: When cutting around your template, point the 'toe' in opposite directions for the front and the back, so that right sides can be matched together.

 1. Using your template, cut out 2 shapes from the main fabric and 2 from the lining fabric.
 When cutting out the wadding, I like to cut a little wider than the template.

 2. Spray baste the wadding to the wrong sides of the outer stocking pieces.
 Quilt as desired (to prevent the build up of lint in your machine from the wadding, baste a piece of lightweight calico or sheeting onto the other side of the wadding before quilting).

 3. Trim away the excess wadding.
 Pin both outer pieces right sides together and sew all the way around, leaving the top open.
 Use a reverse stitch at the start and finish.
 Carefully snip into the curved seams before turning right side out.

 4. Measure the width of the top of the stocking (mine was 8").
 Multiply this number by 2 and add 0.5".
 This will be the width measurement for the cuff x 9" tall.
 Cut out the cuff.